peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.quatFromAxisAngle'></a>
 ### (static) H3DU.Math.quatFromAxisAngle(angle, v, vy, vz)

-Generates a quaternion from an angle and <a href="tutorial-glmath.md">axis of rotation</a>.
+Generates a quaternion from a rotation transformation that rotates vectors by the given rotation angle and around the given <a href="tutorial-glmath.md">axis of rotation</a>,

 #### Parameters